 - Sudden sniffing death – when the heart beats irregularly and quickly before it stops beating, which means the user is in cardiac arrest.

-- Choking – when inhalants users inhale vomit after inhaling harmful chemicals
+- Choking – when inhalant users inhale vomit after inhaling harmful chemicals

 - Convulsions or seizures – when users experience abnormal electrical discharges in the brain

-- Coma – This happens when inhalants use has caused the brain to shut down all but the most important functions.
+- Coma – This happens when inhalant use has caused the brain to shut down all but the most important functions.

-- Injuries – Inhalants users are at risk of accidents while under the influence of inhalants.
+- Injuries – Inhalant users are at risk of accidents while under the influence of inhalants.
 This includes driving.

 How Inhalants Affect the Brain, Body

-When inhalants enter the body, the lungs absorb the substances into the bloodstream quickly, and this sends it throughout the brain and body, according to the National Institute on Drug Abuse (NIDA).
-Brain activity slows down when people inhale chemicals and this produces pleasurable feelings.
+When inhalants enter the body, the lungs absorb the substances into the bloodstream quickly, and blood transports it throughout the brain and body, according to the National Institute on Drug Abuse (NIDA).
+Blood vessels in the brain and body dilate as a result of inhalant use, and a larger amount of blood rushes into those areas, which slows down brain activity and creates pleasurable feelings.
 Users typically feel effects similar to alcohol intoxication within seconds after they use inhalants.
 These effects include lightheadedness, dizziness, slurred speech, lack of coordination, and euphoria.
-They also may hallucinate, or see things that aren’t there, or have delusions, which are false beliefs.
+Users also may hallucinate, or see things that aren’t there, or have delusions, which are false beliefs.

 There are ways to tell if someone is hooked on inhalants.
-The following indicates that someone may be struggling with inhalants use.
+The following indicates that someone may be struggling with inhalant use.
+They are: